 EDUC 085 Protecting the Dignity and Safety of All Children

 TEACHER SEMINARS IN SPECIAL EDUCATION

-In addition to the required teacher seminars listed above, students pursuing certification in special education must complete the following seminars:
+In addition to the required teacher seminars listed above, students pursuing certification in special education must complete the following two seminars:

 Assistant Teacher Seminars